astronomer/docs/astro/deployment-settings.md

 ## Configure Deployment resources

-Update Deployment resource settings to optimize the performance and reduce the cost of running Airflow in the cloud.
+Update Deployment resource settings to optimize performance and reduce the cost of running Airflow in the cloud.

 ### Update Airflow configurations